medy17/SpyderScribe-OPEN/README.md

 ## License

-This project is private.
+This project is distributed under the MIT License.
 All rights reserved.

 ---